Mohammad-Asif-Web/30-vanilla-js-project/README.md

 HTML/CSS/JavaScript

-Starter Files + Completed solutions for the JavaScript 55 days Challanges
+Starter Files + Completed solutions for the JavaScript 55 days challenges

 ## 55+ vanilla js projects content

-This is the main repository for all of the projects in this coding challange.
+This is the main repository for all projects in this coding challenge.

-So, Feel free to start Learning and if you want to add something new!
+So, Feel free to start Learning if you want to add something new!

 | SL No. | Project | Live Demo | Source Code |
 | ------ | ------- | --------- | ------------|